One0385/One0385/README.md

 ## 🚀 About Me

 - 🔭 I'm currently pursuing my Degree in Computer Science at UiTM Shah Alam.
-- 📊 Interested in data science.
-Precisely, machine learning.
+- 📊 Interested in web development and data science.
+Precisely, full-stack development and DA/DE/DS.
 - 🌐 Proud secretary of the Computer Science Club, contributing to the CS student community.
 - 🏫 Life-long learner.
 I'm currently learning about full-stack development in Codeacademy, machine learning, and data visualization during my off time.
 - 👨🏻‍🍳 Part-time lasagna expert.